tensorflow/gnn/tensorflow_gnn/models/contrastive_losses/README.md

 TensorFlow programs can import and use this model as described in its [API docs](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/api_docs/python/models/contrastive_losses.md).

-## Maintenance and stability for open-source users
+## API stability

-This code is being maintained together with the TF-GNN library.
-However, its API may change between library versions.
+The API of this model may change between OSS library versions.

 <!-- PLACEHOLDER FOR README GOOGLE EXTRAS -->